exoscale/ex/README.md

 Some real life examples of usage for this:

-* make some exceptions end-user exposable in http responses via an error middleware in a declarative way .
+* Deny all display of user exceptions to the end-user by default via top level middleware and only mark the ones safe to show as
+  ::user-exposable in a declarative way.

 * skip sentry logging for some kind of exceptions (or the inverse)

-* make an exception hierarchy for our query language type of errors for specialised reporting per "type"